FireRedDev/javastartpage/index.md

 <https://maven.apache.org/>
 Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

-If you think that Maven could help your project, you can find out more information in the "About Maven" section of the navigation.
-This includes an in-depth description of what Maven is and a list of some of its main features.

 This site is separated into the following sections, depending on how you'd like to use Maven:
 ### Gradle